 What was it that Christ loathed so much that He would ask the Father if there was another way?

-I believe the reason was more than the Son of God's humiliation at the hands of evil men and more than the pain He would endure through crucifixion.
+I believe the reason was more than His humiliation at the hands of evil men and more than the pain He would endure through crucifixion.
 What was distinctly different was that Christ was stained with your sin and mine.
-When we struggle against sin, we seek holiness and deliverance from sinful thoughts and actions.
-As Christians, our fight is against sin on three different battlefields, all simultaneously, i.e., the world system in which we live, our sinful nature, and our adversary, the devil, and his demons.
+When we struggle against sin, the temptation that comes to us is to seek holiness from our sinful thoughts and actions.
+As Christians, our fight is against sin in three different battlefields all at the same time, i.e., the world system in which we live; our sinful nature, and our adversary, the devil, and his demons.
 The writer to the Hebrews spoke of the temptation that we all face, saying that, however hard we fight, it is nowhere near the unseen fight that Jesus faced that night.
 "In your struggle against sin, you have not yet resisted to the point of shedding your blood" (Hebrews 12:4).

 We struggle to be holy when our natural tendency, our default nature, is toward sin.
 It was totally different, though, for our Lord Jesus.
-He had never known sin and was always Holy, being born of a virgin by the Holy Spirit.
+He had never known sin and has always been Holy being born of a virgin and by the Holy Spirit.
 Christ was not conceived in the usual way; therefore, He did not take on a sinful nature.
 Jesus remained free from sin all His life so that He would die as an innocent Lamb for us and as us.
-The Apostle Peter was with Jesus for more than three years, and he said about Christ: "He committed no sin, and no deceit was found in his mouth" (1 Peter 2:22).
+The Apostle Peter had been with Jesus for more than three years, and he said about Christ: "He committed no sin, and no deceit was found in his mouth" (1 Peter 2:22).
 As a Holy being, Christ's struggle that day in the garden was to put on sin and be the living embodiment of sin.
 His striving was not against sin, but to be sin when every fiber of His Holy being cried out against sin.
 "Your eyes are too pure to approve evil, And You cannot look on wickedness with favor" (Habakkuk 1:13).

-His default nature, i.e., every impulse of His divine being, was to hate sin, yet He had to put on sin to make us holy.
+His default nature, i.e., every impulse of His divine being, was to abhor sin, yet He had to put on sin to make us holy.
 How beautiful is His love!
 "God made him who had no sin to be sin for us, so that in him we might become the righteousness of God" (2 Corinthians 5:21).
-The temptation He faced was to abandon the Father's plan and to escape from "drinking the cup."
-With every part of His holy being abhorring sin, He had to embrace sin, i.e., all sin of all time and for the whole human race.
-Sins of the worst sort would be placed on Him as the atoning Lamb of God, just as the high priest on the Day of Atonement laid his hands on the animal to be sacrificed for the sins of the nation, so the Father's plan was for Jesus to "carry" every sin that you and I have ever committed, not only sins committed in the present but also those of the past and future.
-That is why Christ cried out from the cross, "My God, My God, why have you forsaken me?"
+The temptation He faced was to abandon His holiness and embrace sin, i.e., all sin of all time and for the whole human race.
+Sins of the blackest sort would stain his perfect character; every sin that you and I have ever committed was laid on Jesus, i.e., not only sins committed in the present but also those of the past and future.
+That is why He cried out from the cross, "My God, My God, why have you forsaken me?"
 (Matthew 27:46).

-Through all this, Jesus did not waver in obedience to the Father.
-What seemed to be a defeat in the eyes of men and even among His closest loved ones on earth, the victory over sin and death was the most significant ever won.
-Paul Billheimer, in his excellent book, Destined for the Throne, writes:
+Through all of this, Jesus did not waver in obedience to the Father.
+What seemed to be a defeat in the eyes of men and even among His closest loved ones on earth, the victory over sin and death was the most significant victory ever won.